-I first walked a small section of the Cumbria Way trail in August 2019.
-It was a late-night hike up High Pike to spend a night in Lingy Bothy and on the map, I spotted a small section of the Cumbria Way route and instantly thought it would make a brilliant walk.
+I first walked a section of the Cumbria Way trail in 2019.
+It was a late-night hike up High Pike and sleeping in Lingy Bothy.
+I spotted the Cumbria Way route on the map and my adventure idea began there!
+Then in 2020, I chatted with my friends about a hiking holiday and we all settled on the Cumbria Way trail.

-Here I will share my plans for my winter adventure including the Cumbria Way route, how we are planning to break the walk down into stages and a few other useful tips as well as my winter wild camping kit list!
+Here I will share a full guide for our adventure including the Cumbria Way route, how we planned the trip, wild camping spots and a few other useful tips as well as my wild camping kit list!
+As we initially planned this as a winter trip I’ve included both winter and summer kit for hiking the Cumbria Way trail.

 About the Cumbria Way